 - $10,000 of PIP coverage with a $1,000 deductible

 - Collision coverage with a $500 deductible

 No down payment car insurance is not available in every state.
-States that do allow you to purchase auto insurance coverage with little to no money down include:
+States that do allow you to buy auto insurance coverage with little to no deposit down include:

 - New York

-Regardless of whether no down payment auto insurance is available in your state, you'll find the best car insurance rates by comparing prices from a few different car insurance companies.
+Regardless of whether no down payment auto insurance is available in your state, you'll find the cheapest car insurance rates by comparing prices from a few different car insurance companies.

 Factors that will affect your premiums include your: